genesiscommunitysuccess/docs/docs/05_operations/07_update-queue/03_mqtt.md

 Using a centralised external broker is highly recommended for complex, large or dynamically scaled clusters, as it reduces the complexity and overhead of peer-to-peer connectivity.

-### MQTT Configuration Options
+### MQTT configuration options

-To use MQTT in your Genesis application, you will need to set the `MqLayer` in the system definition.
+To use MQTT in your Genesis application, you need to set the `MqLayer` in the system definition.

 ```kotlin {title="genesis-system-definition.kts"}
 systemDefinition {